phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 # Pushing and Pulling

 Pushing and Pulling are operations associated with migrating changes between repositories.
 You push something if you are acting on the “sending” side and you pull something if you are on the “receiving” side.
-To push or pull, you have to identify the repository and what you want to migrate, and you need write access to that repository.
+To push or pull, you should specify the repository and what is being migrated explicitly, and you will need write access to that repository.
 The git remote command is extremely useful in push and pull operations.

 ## Remotes